drmaize/compvision/README-make.md

 #### singularity-container

 Singularity requires root privileges to build a container image from a definition file.
-If the current user is not root, then `sudo` is used to execute the container build as root.
-Otherwise, it is executed directly.
+If `SEGMENTATION_CONTAINER_ACTION` is set to `build` and the current user is not root, then `sudo` is used to execute the container build as root.

 ### Install